onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`a` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `a_scale` | memref of any type values or tensor of any type values `a_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `b` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `b_scale` | memref of any type values or tensor of any type values `b_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `y_scale` | memref of any type values or tensor of any type values `y_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values
+`a` | tensor of 8-bit integer values or memref of 8-bit integer values `a_scale` | memref of any type values or tensor of any type values `a_zero_point` | tensor of 8-bit integer values or memref of 8-bit integer values `b` | tensor of 8-bit integer values or memref of 8-bit integer values `b_scale` | memref of any type values or tensor of any type values `b_zero_point` | tensor of 8-bit integer values or memref of 8-bit integer values `y_scale` | memref of any type values or tensor of any type values `y_zero_point` | tensor of 8-bit integer values or memref of 8-bit integer values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`y` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values
+`y` | tensor of 8-bit integer values or memref of 8-bit integer values

 ### `onnx.QuantizeLinear` (ONNXQuantizeLinearOp)